keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

       (0..7).each { println("\$0") }

 Can we do that in Swift?
 Yep!
 For that we need to extend the ```Range``` built-in type with a new function called ```each```.
-This function will take a closure with a generic T (where we pass in the iteration index) and returns void.
+This function will take a closure with a generic type (where we pass in the iteration index) and returns void.
 Here it is:

       extension Range {
         func each(iterator : (T) -> ()) {